New-born foal Babybel needed specialist care after struggling to nurse from her mother.

 “When Babybel was born, staff spent hours trying to help her learn to nurse from her mum, Brie, but she simply couldn’t get the hang of it for ages.
 Brie is a great mum and was very patient, but Babybel didn’t seem to have any instinct for learning to drink at all, which is really unusual.
 Once she was 24 hours old, our vets did a blood test that showed she hadn’t taken enough vital nutrients, leaving her without enough immunity to fight infections.

-“We discussed the situation with our vets and decided to go ahead with a plasma transfer.
+“We discussed the situation with our vets when the results came through and decided to go ahead with a plasma transfer, which was carried out when she was two days old.
 Alternatively, we could have monitored her to see how she progressed over the next few days, but I’ve seen other foals go downhill very quickly in similar situations so decided to treat her sooner rather than later.
 Once she’d had the plasma treatment, the difference in just 24 hours was extraordinary – she went from being very lethargic and having no interest in life to being full of energy and a very happy little foal.”

 Babybel’s mother Brie arrived at Penny Farm as part of a welfare concern that was first reported to World Horse Welfare back in April.
 Our Field Officer Sarah Tucker said: